oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

   - [Load balancer tunneling](#load-balancer-tunneling) (preferred)
   - [Kubernetes `NodePorts`](#kubernetes-nodeports)

+{{% notice note %}}
+[Load balancer tunneling](#load-balancer-tunneling) is the preferred approach over [Kubernetes `NodePorts`](#kubernetes-nodeports).
+Although [Kubernetes `NodePorts`](#kubernetes-nodeports) are good for use in demos and getting-started guides, they are not suited for production systems as they can directly expose applications to the outside world, bypass almost all network security in Kubernetes, cannot expose standard low-numbered ports like 80 and 443 (or even 8080 and 8443), and many network policies block outbound HTTP/S requests on ports other than 80 and 443.
+{{% /notice %}}

 - The applications must specify a URL that resolves to the external address.
   If tunneling, then this
   URL must begin with `http` or `https` instead of `t3` or `t3s`.